JuliaDynamics/GoodScientificCodeWorkshop/README.md

 - **Scientific project reproducibility**: publish reproducible papers

 ## Bring your own code!

 The exercise sessions have two components.
 On the first, illustrative but simple exercises are given to the participants to practice each topic.
 Participants are expected to solve the exercises live during the workshop!
 The second component requires the participants to apply this new knowledge to their very own code base.
 Therefore, please bring along all code you have used in your latest published paper.
-If you haven’t published yet, no worries, bring along all the code you have at the moment for your science project.
+If you haven't published yet, no worries, bring along all the code you have at the moment for your science project.
 Decide in advance on 2-3 figures of your paper/project, which will be the central focus of the exercises.
 The exercise plan will transform your code from random scripts to a self-contained code base that is understandable, extendable, continuously tested, documented, and hosted on open and accessible platforms.

 _Note: for this plan to have meaningful impact, you should bring a code base where you had to write a substantial amount of source code._

 ## YouTube recording

 A video recording of the live version of this workshop, performed at the Max Planck Institute for Meteorology, is available on YouTube: https://youtu.be/x3swaMSCcYk .

 ## Citing